MPh-py/MPh/tools/ReadMe.md

 This installs MPh and all its development dependencies inside that new environment, in the newly created `venv` sub-folder.
 The `dev` dependencies are defined in `pyproject.toml`.
+The `--editable` flag makes it so that all code changes take immediate effect without re-installing the package.

 ### Releasing a new version